DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 Oroles and Diegia can share the following information about Oroles’ story if asked:

 * Millenia ago, the Tauta were a group of nomadic tribes seeking sanctuary amidst a world torn by war and conflict.
 According to legend, the Ladies Three guided them to the valley—Girvisa, now called Barovia—where the Tauta found a home of peace and plenty.
 * According to the story, the valley held a hidden darkness: the Devourer , an entity of dark fog and endless hunger.
 Enraged by the arrival of the Tauta, the Devourer rose up and blotted out the skies, threatening to extinguish all light in the valley.
-Only the Ladies
+Only the Ladies held the power to stop it; together, they rose up to destroy it, thereby returning life and light to the valley.
 * None among the Tauta fully know the Ladies’ true nature, be it fey, divine, primordial, or something else altogether.
 However, for as long as the Tauta have dwelled in the valley or amidst the surrounding mountains, they have placed their faith in the Ladies to guide them—"even now," Diegia says solemnly, "centuries after we have last heard their voices."
 * No one knows what the Devourer was, where it came from, or where its endless hunger came from.
 However, according to the legend, the Whispering Wall that has long towered above the west side of Yester Hill rose from—or is all that remains of—the Devourer’s corpse.
 (Oroles proceeds to ask, offhandedly, whether the players have seen Yester Hill and the Whispering Wall.)